MARPF: Multi-Agent and Multi-Rack Path Finding: Experiments

 \subsection{Experiment 2: Evaluation of the Effectiveness of \textit{CA*-ILP}}

-Solving the path-finding problem using the proposed method is computationally expensive.
-We confirm that \textit{CA*-ILP} reduces the computational cost.
+Solving the path-finding problem using the proposed method was computationally expensive.
+We confirmed that \textit{CA*-ILP} reduced the computational cost.
 We assigned a cost $\kappa=3$ to move to a location occupied by a rack\footnote{We set the cost $\kappa$ to $3$ because we assumed that the task involved three steps: loading, moving, and unloading the obstacle rack.}.

 The evaluations were conducted in sparse (12 racks) and dense (18 racks) environments.
 Each environment contained eight AGVs.
-Fig. \ref{exp2_env} illustrates an example of a dense environment.
-We performed 30 experiments with the AGVs and non-target racks in different initial locations to compare the makespans of the tasks of conveying the two target racks to their goals.
-Table \ref{exp2_ca_ilp_makespan} compares the makespans, highlighting the differences in span lengths between waypoints (\textit{CA*-ILP}).
-Fig. \ref{exp2_makespan} also compares the makespans between the initially proposed method (\textit{ILP-only}) and the acceleration method (\textit{CA*-ILP}).
-We set the time limit of 120 s for each local search conducted by \textit{CA*-ILP}. \textit{ILP-only} is computationally expensive; therefore, we set the time limit to three different values, 120, 240, and 1200 s, and compared them.
-In the dense environment (Fig. \ref{exp2_makespan}(b))\footnote{The calculation time includes the time required for network construction.}, \textit{ILP-only} failed to find solutions in some experiments within the time limits of 120 and 240 s.
+Fig. \ref{exp2_env} is an example of a dense environment.
+We performed 30 experiments using the AGVs and non-target racks in different initial locations to compare the makespans of the tasks of conveying the two target racks to their goals.
+The comparison of the makespans is shown in Table \ref{exp2_ca_ilp_makespan}, with the differences in span lengths between waypoints (\textit{CA*-ILP}) highlighted.
+Fig. \ref{exp2_makespan} also shows a comparison of the makespans between the initially proposed method (\textit{ILP-only}) and the acceleration method (\textit{CA*-ILP}).
+We set the time limit of 120s for each local search conducted by \textit{CA*-ILP}, and each $size_t$ was set to $24$. \textit{ILP-only} was computationally expensive; therefore, we set the time limit to three different values, 120s, 240s, and 1200s, and compared them. $size_t$ was set to $40$.
+In the dense environment (Fig. \ref{exp2_makespan}(b))\footnote{The calculation time included the time required for network construction.}, \textit{ILP-only} failed to find solutions in some experiments within the time limits of 120s and 240s.

 First, we evaluated the difference in span between waypoints (\textit{CA*-ILP}).
-According to Table \ref{exp2_ca_ilp_makespan}, span 4 yielded the best result.
+According to Table \ref{exp2_ca_ilp_makespan}, Span 4 yielded the best result.
 Span 1, being excessively fine-grained and ignoring future rack locations, had a larger makespan.
-We adopted spans 2 and 4 for the subsequent comparisons.
+We adopted Spans 2 and 4 for the subsequent comparisons.